 For those looking for short-term horizon

-For more than three decades, Bruce Bent II has been developing strategies, and financial planning for a number of companies.
-After receiving his Bachelor’s degree in Economics from St. John’s University, he began a career at LF Rothschild and Company.
-He later held senior positions at TIAA-CREF, and B2 Consulting LLC.
-Today, Bent serves as Vice Chairman and President at Double Rock Corporation, and is responsible for creating, and implementing their vision and mission.
+For years, Bruce Bent II has been developing strategies, and financial planning for a number of companies.
+He graduated from the University of Northeastern with a Bachelor’s in Science.
+Today, Bent II serves as Vice Chairman and President at Double Rock Corporation, and is responsible for creating, and implementing their vision and mission.

-During the span of more than 30 years, Bruce Bent has founded several businesses, and been responsible for the operational aspects that included risk management, strategic planning, crisis management, negotiations, and executing priorities.
+Bruce Bent II is responsible for the operational aspects that included risk management, strategic planning, crisis management, negotiations, and executing priorities.

 For More information check out Bent II here.